Riding Under the Influence: How Drugs and Alcohol Impair your Abilities

 Reduced Reaction Time

 One of the most critical aspects of motorcycle riding is reacting quickly to unexpected situations on the road.
-Alcohol and drugs can significantly slow down reaction times, impairing a rider’s ability to respond to sudden hazards such as a pedestrian crossing the street or a car making an abrupt lane change.
+Alcohol and drugs can significantly slow down reaction times, impairing a rider’s ability to respond to sudden hazards such as a pedestrian crossing the street or a car making an abrupt lane change, says one pedestrian accident lawyer from Phoenix.
 According to a study by the National Highway Traffic Safety Administration (NHTSA), alcohol impairs a person’s reaction time by up to 25%, and drugs can exacerbate this effect.

 Impaired Coordination and Balance